DadaMonad/dadamonad.github.io/tutorial.markdown

 </script>
 {% endhighlight %}

 The XMPP connector defines how to exchange updates through an XMPP multi-user-chat room ([XEP-0045](http://xmpp.org/extensions/xep-0045.html)).
+Open now your browser console, and create a connector.

 #####  Tips: